Evidence review

 Known safety considerations

-Two things worth flagging honestly.
-First, the FDA and others have warned about dosing errors and adverse events tied to compounded GLP-1 products, particularly around self-administration and concentration confusion — another reason prescriber involvement and clear labeling matter.
-Second, semaglutide as a class carries warnings you should review with a clinician regardless of source.
+Several things worth flagging honestly, rather than glossing over.
+First, the FDA has directly warned about dosing errors and hospitalization-level adverse events tied to compounded semaglutide, particularly around self-administration and confusion between milliliters, milligrams, and syringe units — another reason prescriber involvement and clear labeling matter.
+Second, semaglutide and tirzepatide carry a boxed warning for thyroid C-cell tumors and labeled warnings for gallbladder disease and pancreatitis that apply regardless of whether the source is compounded or brand-name — these are drug-class considerations, not a compounding-specific defect, and a legitimate prescriber should walk you through them either way, along with newer signals such as the emerging NAION vision-loss association now under study.
 None of this makes compounded semaglutide illegitimate; it makes provider quality decisive.

 So, is it legit?

 Yes — when it comes from a verified pharmacy, through a real prescriber, at an honest price.
 No — when any of those three is missing.
 That is not a dodge; it is the actual state of the market, and it is why we grade providers on verification and price honesty rather than treating "compounded" as a single verdict.
-See how the weighting works in our Verdict Score methodology, compare the honest ones in the reviews, and weigh the trade-off against brand-name in compounded vs brand-name GLP-1.
+See how the weighting works in our Verdict Score methodology, read what each of the six factors is actually looking for, compare the honest ones in the reviews, and weigh the trade-off against brand-name in compounded vs brand-name GLP-1.

 This is editorial information, not medical advice.
 Talk to a licensed clinician before starting any weight-management medication.